5mehulhelp5/Magento-2-Luma-BDD-Python/README.md

 - behave -i file_name.feature

 You can create also reports for the executed tests using the command:
-- behave -f html -o "report name".html
+- behave -f html -o"report name".html

 ### Project structure
 - createAccountTests